cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 ### Logging in JSON format

-As we intend our log events to be indexed in Elasticserach, which stores JSON documents, it would be a good idea to produce log events in JSON format instead of having to parse plain text log events in Logstash.
+Logback, by default, will produce logs in plain text.
+But as we intend our log events to be indexed in Elasticsearch, which stores JSON documents, it would be a good idea to produce log events in JSON format instead of having to parse plain text log events in Logstash.

 To accomplish it, we can use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
-The Logstash Logback Encoder was originally written to support output in Logstash's JSON format, but has evolved into a general-purpose, highly-configurable, structured logging mechanism for JSON and other Jackson dataformats.
+The Logstash Logback Encoder was originally written to support output in Logstash's JSON format, but has evolved into a general-purpose, highly-configurable, structured logging mechanism for JSON and other dataformats.

 And, instead of managing log files directly, our microservices could log to the standard output using the `ConsoleAppender`.
 As the microservices will run in Docker containers, we can leave the responsibility of writing the log files to Docker.
 We will see more details about the Docker in the next section.